-First, the platform sought, with the AAVE token emission, to improve the platform's governance.
-The move gave an extra layer to the Aave protocol's decisions.
+First, the platform sought, with the AAVE token emission, to improve the platform’s governance.
+The move gave an extra layer to the Aave protocol’s decisions.
 Before, the AAVE token decision power was divided between the developers and the LEND holders.
-Each AAVE is equivalent to one vote on the platform, with 16 million circulating AAVEs.
+Each AAVE equals one vote on the platform, with 16 million circulating AAVEs.

 With the AAVES’s improvement proposals (AIPs), the Community and AAVE holders will be the ones to propose future improvements to the platform.
 APIs help to offer a completely decentralized loan platform.

 What’s Next: Aave as an Electric Money Institution

 Aave was recently licensed to operate as an electronic money institution within the UK.
 Aave can legally carry out exchanges between currencies (crypto and fiat national currencies) with the license.
 With Aave, you can now create electronic money accounts for corporations and individuals, expand your operations to more users, and improve your product’s adoption.

 The proposals and concepts with which Aave has entered the loan DeFi market have revolutionized.
 A pioneer in this area, Aaave was the first to integrate unsecured loans and become the cryptocurrency credit platform with the highest currently blocked capital: $1.3 billion.

-The characteristics of Aave have allowed the development of external applications which take full advantage of the concept of arbitrage in trading, such as DeFi Saber and Collateral Swap, along with Furucombo, the application to manage Flash Loans manually.
+The characteristics of Aave have allowed the development of external applications that take full advantage of arbitrage in trading, such as DeFi Saber and Collateral Swap, along with Furucombo, the application to manage Flash Loans manually.

-In conclusion, platforms such as Aave allow cryptocurrency users to use services, such as credits, traditionally reserved for years' traditional financial system.
+In conclusion, Aave allows cryptocurrency users to use services like credits traditionally reserved for years of traditional financial systems.
 Besides, they go further by allowing both secured and unsecured loans.
 With the new license to operate as an electronic money institution, Aave is an up-and-coming platform for Finance.